Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: The metric and sampling structure of CSBPs

-Then $(\mathcal{N}_{s,t}, d_{s,t}, \vartheta_{s,t})$ is an ultrametric measure space representing the population at time $s$.
-We will define the genealogy of the reduced process as the Gromov-weak limit as $s \to t$ of the latter metric measure space.
-In the next proposition, we make use of Gromov's box metric $\underline{\Box}_1$, defined for instance in \cite{janson2020gromov}.
+The triple $(\mathcal{N}_{s,t}, d_{s,t}, \vartheta_{s,t})$ is a random element of the space of ultrametric measure spaces endowed with the Gromov-weak topology.
+The following result shows that we can define another random ultrametric space $(\mathcal{U}_t, d_t, \vartheta'_t)$ by letting $s \uparrow t$.
+The formulation uses Gromov's box metric $\underline{\Box}_1$, defined for instance in \cite{janson2020gromov}.
 It is a distance between metric measure spaces that induces the Gromov-weak topology, and is equivalent to the more standard Gromov--Prohorov distance \cite{loehr2013equivalence}.

 \begin{proposition} There exists a random ultrametric measure space $(\mathcal{U}_t, d_t, \vartheta_t')$ such that

 almost surely in the Gromov-weak topology.
 Moreover the following bound holds almost surely